ericotjo001/explainable_ai/gax/README.md

 1. Augmentative eXplanation (AX) process is introduced, the basic form being $net(x+h)$
 2. For some heatmap-based XAI methods, with AX process, there is a gap of the distribution of CO scores between the correct and false classification.
 3. Overall accuracy improvement across samples in a dataset is not significant.
 Some methods cause severe degradation of accuracy.
+4. Generative AX (GAX) is the direct optimization of CO score.

 # Version 2.
 The streamlined version of version 1 codes and additional experiments are now available.